amrish7/quiver-node/README.md

 # quiver-node
-Relay server for the distributed app framework
+Relay server for the ARCH distributed app framework